 Whip and flex as defined above, are closely related.
 But they’re not the same.
 For example, you can have two bars loaded with 450 lbs each.
 They could have the same amount of flex after you unrack them.
 But one may have a lot more whip than the other during the squat movement.
 However, if one bar has more flex than another, it will usually also have more whip.

-Minimizing flex and whip is essential in powerlifting because you’re frequently doing near-max lifts that involves a slow movement.
+Minimizing flex and whip is essential in powerlifting because you’re frequently doing near-max lifts that involve a slow movement.
 Success depends on maintaining a “fragile” technique that takes you through the most efficient path from point A to point B.

 Any destabilizing force, such as a whippy barbell, will interfere with this delicate process.
 If there’s too much whip, you’ll be less efficient at the least, or miss the lift at worst.